The vanishing White House press briefing

 Sanders did not respond to a request for comment about the press briefing drought.

 But there will be a briefing on Wednesday.
 Not long after this story was originally published, the White House added a 2 p.m. briefing to the schedule.
+While Sanders tangles with the press, Trump will sit down with CBS' Jeff Glor for an interview that will air on the network's "Evening News" broadcast Wednesday night.

 Related: Trump finds few defenders as news media covers his 'betrayal'